iavofficial/audi_poc/task 1/README.md

 ## Setup and Installation

 ### Step 1: Create a Secret to Store Certificates

+The operator requires certificates (`client.crt`, `client.key`, `ca.crt`) to securely communicate with the AWS MSK cluster.
+If you already have these files, you can skip to the next step and directly create a Kubernetes secret using your existing certificates.

+If you don't have these files, the following instructions will guide you through generating the required certificates using OpenSSL.
+This is especially useful for testing or proof-of-concept scenarios.

 **If you don’t have OpenSSL already installed, install it:**